Weight Map Layer for Noise and Adversarial Attack Robustness: Abstract

 \section{Abstract}

 Convolutional neural networks (CNNs) are known for their good performance and generalization in vision-related tasks and have become state-of-the-art in both application and research-based domains.
 However, just like other neural network models, they suffer from a susceptibility to noise and adversarial attacks.
 An adversarial defence aims at reducing a neural network's susceptibility to adversarial attacks through learning or architectural modifications.
-We propose a weight map layer (WM) as a generic architectural addition to CNNs and show that it can increase their robustness to noise and adversarial attacks.
-We further explain the enhanced robustness of the two WM variants introduced via an adaptive noise-variance amplification (ANVA) hypothesis and provide evidence and insights in support of it.
-We show that the WM layer can be integrated into scaled up models to increase their noise and adversarial attack robustness, while achieving the same or similar accuracy levels.
+We propose the weight map layer (WM) as a generic architectural addition to CNNs and show that it can increase their robustness to noise and adversarial attacks.
+We further explain that the enhanced robustness of the two WM variants results from the adaptive activation-variance amplification exhibited by the layer.
+We show that the WM layer can be integrated into scaled up models to increase their noise and adversarial attack robustness, while achieving comparable accuracy levels across different datasets.